 With the building of the new interstate a few miles away, there was now no need for anyone to come through the towns anymore.
 All major traffic was now routed on the interstate.
 Businesses began to fold and slowly over the years the buildings became vacant and started falling apart.
 Now they stand (barely) covered in graffiti and garbage.
 The same kind of story somewhat repeated itself the next day when we visited the Amarillo section.
 The only difference in the Amarillo section was there were still active storefronts operating among the vacant ones.

 Enough of that stuff.
-I will be adding a Rt66 page soon showing everything I just talked about.
+Don’t forget to check out our Rt66 page showing everything I just talked about.
 The day we cruised Rt66 in Amarillo we hadn’t noticed how heated we were getting.
 We were so engrossed in finding cool Rt66 stuff we didn’t notice we were getting a little overheated.
-That brings me to this weeks blog topic, the heat and heat exhaustion.

 Is It Hot Out Here Or What?